Online Resource Allocation in Episodic Markov Decision Processes: REGRET ANALYSIS FOR THE OBSERVE-THEN-DECIDE REGIME

-In this section, we provide a proof of \Cref{lemma:regret-term1}].
+In this section, we prove \Cref{lemma:regret-term1} that bounds the regret term (II).
 We follow the analysis of the online dual mirror descent algorithm due to~\citep[Theorem 1]{balseiro2022}.
-In our analysis, we need \Cref{lemma:regret-term2} and \Cref{lemma:regret-term3} that provide bounds on the regret terms (II) and (III).
-This is because our dual mirror descent algorithm works over $\Delta(P,1),\ldots, \Delta(P,T)$ instead of the true feasible set $\Delta(P)$.
+In our analysis, we need Lemmas 5.1 and 5.2.